KeithPallo/KRR_final_project/README.md

      ├── .gitignore             # contains file types not to be synced with GitHub ├── Presentation.pptx      # project presentation
      ├── README.md
-     ├── analogy.krf            # file that contains analogy examples
-     └── main.krf               # main file that contains defined ontology, facts, and rules
+     ├── The FIRE Manual.pdf    # manual of the FIRE reasoning engine of Companion Cognitive Systems ├── analogy.krf            # file that contains analogy examples ├── analogy_scaled.krf     # file that contains analogy examples that scaled significantly └── main.krf               # main file that contains defined ontology, facts, and rules

 # Overview of Motivation
 In this project, our group aimed to create an interactive version of an academic CS advisor.
 The motivation for this project came from some of the difficulties that arise when any Northwestern Computer Science Student is trying to plan out their future course schedule.

 Currently, there are several different resources that exist for students to plan out their courses.
 These include published course manuals, assigned academic advisors, peer course reviews (in our case CTECs) and several other systems.
 However, these methods often fall short as this usually results in a time consuming cycle where students move from resource to recource - partically getting information as shown here.

 ![Image_1](/images/readme_image_1.png)

 In order to allerivate this challenge we wish to change the model from the student having to access and manage individual resources to the student being able to interface with one holistic system as seen here.

 ![Image_2](/images/readme_image_2.png)

 Overall, using companions we believe that we have created a system that allows CS students to ask the CS Advisor questions we personally have had.
 These range from simply checking if two classes are the same, two reasoning if two classes are similar based on multiple criteria.
 In this particular project, we have limited the scope of our queries to focus on planning one quarter ahead - although virtually all of our core representation and reasoning could easily be extended.